vanapaladheerajvarma/ipl_score_prediction/README.md

  - Bowling team=One Hot Encoded List of Size 8

-  -Batting team=One Hot Encoded List of Size 8
+ - Batting team=One Hot Encoded List of Size 8